 You can install custom themes to change the GUI and code colours for example.
 Plugins and key bindings allow you to improve your coding process and the splitting code editor window allows you to work on different files side by side.

-Sublime requires less resources
+Sublime requires fewer resources

 Lightning fast loading